 We first define retinal flow for a 2D universe and then extend it to the full 3D case; the flow in 2D provides one component of the flow in 3D.
-The retinal flow in 3D is then decomposed into longitudinal and latitudinal flow, and we then show that the longitudinal component depends only on the translational direction of heading and not the rotation of the eye.
-We show that longitudinal flow, especially at the periphery, can be analyzed to determine the direction of heading.
-Finally we test the performance of this model in experiments involving a simulated environment as well as a real world setting and a mobile robot platform.
+The retinal flow in 3D is decomposed into longitudinal and latitudinal flow, and we show that the longitudinal component depends only on the translational direction of heading and not the rotation of the eye.
+We demonstrate that longitudinal flow, especially at the periphery, can be analyzed to determine the direction of heading.
+Finally we test the performance of our theory in experiments involving a simulated environment, the 180 degree FOV lens, as well as a mobile robot platform.

-7.2 Retinal Flow in a Rigid 2D Universe
+2 Retinal Flow in a Rigid 2D Universe